-25 Simple Dog Treat Recipes: 5 Ingredients or Less
+25 Homemade Dog Treat Recipes: 5 Ingredients or Less

 I’m not gonna lie — I’m a terrible cook.
 My recipes have been terrifying friends and family for years.
 I burn toast more often than not, my rice always ends up mushy, and my cookies have a tendency to turn into one giant, scary looking blob.